2 registered (2 invisible),

 “Do you sing?” she asks.
 “You have such a deep, low voice.”

-With my laptop I show her pictures from the last time I was in New York, just before deployment, mostly of the Halloween night I helped a group of Obama supporters scheme a way into the Halloween parade and begin a march.
+With the laptop I show her pictures from the last time I was in New York, just before deployment, mostly of the Halloween night I helped a group of Obama supporters scheme a way into the Halloween parade and begin a march.

 “Yes, I voted for Obama too,” Mom whispers.